mesosphere/dcos-docs-site/pages/1.11/overview/architecture/distributed-process-management/index.md

 ![Concept of distributed process management in DC/OS](/1.11/img/dcos-architecture-distributed-process-management-concept.png)

-*Figure 1 - Distributed process management in DC/OS*
+Figure 1.
+Distributed process management in DC/OS

 Here is an example using the Marathon service and a user launching a container based on a Docker image:

 ![Example of distributed process management in DC/OS](/1.11/img/dcos-architecture-distributed-process-management-example.png)

-*Figure 2 - Distributed process management in DC/OS using Marathon and Docker*
+Figure 2.
+Distributed process management in DC/OS using Marathon and Docker

 The chronological interaction between the above components looks like this.
 Notice that Executors and Task are folded into one block since in practice this is often the case:

 ![Sequence diagram for distributed process management in DC/OS](/1.11/img/dcos-architecture-distributed-process-management-seq-diagram.png)

-*Figure 3 - Sequence of distributed process management in DC/OS*
+Figure 3.
+Sequence of distributed process management in DC/OS

 In detail, here are the steps: